Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Get-DPMCloudRegisteredServers.md

 # Get-DPMCloudRegisteredServers

 ## SYNOPSIS
-Retrieves a list of servers registered to the specified vault.
+Gets a list of servers registered to the specified vault.

 ## SYNTAX